 Since he joined Menninger in 1981, Dr. O’Malley has been significantly involved in the diagnosis and treatment of troubled young people.
 He specializes in trauma, anxiety and depression; developmental and behavioral issues; suicide and self-harm prevention and treatment; sexual and gender issues; and diagnosis and treatment of complex psychiatric disorders.

 The author of numerous professional papers and a frequent speaker at professional conferences, Dr. O’Malley’s current interests include the process of mentalizing

 and its role in identifying and treating core issues, the psychotherapy of young people and other issues in specialty inpatient diagnosis and treatment.

-In addition to serving as medical director for the Compass Program, Dr. Joyce Davidson is an assistant professor of psychiatry at the Menninger Department of Psychiatry & Behavioral Sciences
+In addition to serving as medical director for the Adolescent and Young Adult Division, which includes Compass, Dr. Davidson is an assistant professor of psychiatry at the Menninger Department of Psychiatry & Behavioral Sciences

 at Baylor College of Medicine.
 Her interests include obsessive-compulsive disorder and cognitive therapy.

 A member of the American College of Psychiatrists, Dr. Davidson is board-certified in both psychiatry and neurology.
 She earned her medical degree from the University of Missouri-Kansas City School of Medicine and completed a general psychiatry residency and child psychiatry fellowship at the Karl Menninger School of Psychiatry.